Out on the Shelves LGBT Film

 From the early days of cinema, gayness has been represented in a variety of ways on screen and gay directors have made a major contribution to the development of film.

-There are a wide range of resources related to film in Arts, Languages & Literature.
+There are a wide range of resources related to film in the Library of Birmingham.
 As they are for use in the library only they are always available for you to use.
 A small selection of histories and books on film theory are on the open shelves but there are also books in the store indicated by the letter A in front of their numbers e.g. A 791.43.
 These can be viewed by asking staff at the enquiry desk.

 The Queer Encyclopaedia of the Visual Arts is an authoritative guide which can be consulted at